isomerpages/govtech-stp/_work-pass-holder-lane/01c-FDWCN-FAQ.md

 If you and your FDW/CN are agreeable to proceed with the room sharing request, please complete these actions:

 <ol>
-<li>Get her to complete and sign the indemnity form.
-Print the version in her native language and ensure she has read and understood the terms of the indemnity form before signing it:</li>
+<li><b>Get her to complete and sign the indemnity form.
+Print the version in her native language and ensure she has read and understood the terms of the indemnity form before signing it:</li></b>
  <ul>
 <li><a href="https://www.mom.gov.sg/-/media/mom/documents/covid-19/letter-of-declaration-and-indemnity-for-shn-room-sharing-bahasa-indonesia.pdf?la=en&hash=63C8D9B962DE71330F0A7B6046CDD8B8" target="_blank">Bahasa Indonesia</a></li>
 <li><a href="https://www.mom.gov.sg/-/media/mom/documents/covid-19/letter-of-declaration-and-indemnity-for-shn-room-sharing-bengali.pdf?la=en&hash=8236BA141ED09911A1D4F1C521A8F09C" target="_blank">Bengali</a></li>